1977 World Snooker Championship: Final

-The tournament's final took place from 28 to 30 April as the best of 49 frames, and was refereed by John Smyth.
+The tournament's final between John Spencer and Cliff Thorburn took place from 28 to 30 April as the best of 49 frames.
+John Smyth was the referee.
 Spencer won his third world title by defeating Thorburn 25–21.
-The first session ended with Spencer 4–2 ahead after he won the opening three frames, and he extended his lead to 5–2 before Thorburn won four of the next five frames to leave the score at 6–6 at the day's conclusion.
-When the third session ended, Thorburn and Spencer were tied at 9–9.
-Spencer made a break of 105 in the 18th frame.
+The first session ended with Spencer 4–2 ahead after he won the opening three frames, and he extended his lead to 5–2 before Thorburn won four of the next five frames to leave the score at 6–6.
+Thorburn took the lead in the match for the first time by winning the first two frames of the evening session.
+Spencer made a break of 54 to win frame 15, followed by a 97 clearance to draw level at 8–8.
+After Thorburn won frame 17, Spencer compiled a break of 105 in the 18th frame, meaning that the pair were tied at 9–9 at the conclusion of the first day.